wibosco/GhostTyping-Example/README.md

 ---

-I decided to expand this example and turn it into a pod (GhostTypewriter) so that it could be more easily reused.
+I decided to expand this example project and turn it into a [pod (GhostTypewriter)](https://cocoapods.org/pods/GhostTypewriter) so that it could be more easily reused.